cylonchau/firewalld-gateway/README.md

 ## Fiewall Gateway Uranus

-Fiewall gateway Uranus is a Linux firewalld central controller.
+Firewalld gateway Uranus is a Linux firewalld central controller.
 In Greek mythology, Uranus king of gods.
 The firewall gateway is the Uranus for iptables.

 ## Features

-- Full firewalld features
+- Full firewalld features (currently only covert Redhat7)
 - Full D-BUS API convert to REST API.
 - Based dbus remotely.
 - HTTP restful API.
 - Declarative API and Imperative API.
-- Support HA (Based Kubernetes)
 - Asynchronous batch interface (only add).
 - Can control thousands of linux machine via firewall gateway remotely.
 - Support change tempate of thousands of machine fastly.